-All Wheel Steer Safety ▲
+All Wheel Steer Safety &

 Many of the precautions listed below are repetitious to the precautions for a standard machine.
-It is imperative they receive special consideration.
+It is very important that they receive special consideration.
 Failure to obey the precautions and operating instructions regarding the ALL WHEEL STEER system will result in serious injury or death and machine damage.